Ofek Antman

-Ofek Antman (אופק אנטמן; born 28 March 1996) is an Israeli footballer who currently plays as a goalkeeper.
+Ofek Antman (אופק אנטמן; born 28 March 1996) is an Israeli footballer who currently plays as a goalkeeper for Hapoel Acre.

 Career

 Early career

 Antman played for various teams in Israel and had a spell in the Greek second division with Panserraikos in 2018.

 Central Valley Fuego

 On 15 February 2022, Antman signed with USL League One expansion club Central Valley Fuego FC ahead of their inaugural season.
 He debuted for the club on 2 April 2022, starting and keeping a clean sheet in a 2–0 win over Greenville Triumph.